chz816/bert4search/README.md

-# bert4search
+# Search-Based Peer Firm Identification: A Contextual Neural Language Modeling Approach

-This repo is created for the idea using __Bert4Search__ (temp name).
+This repo is created for Rachel Zheng's summer paper __Search-Based Peer Firm Identification: A Contextual Neural Language Modeling Approach__.
 The project is trying to bring the state of art from Natural Language Processing, especially the BERT model into the search sequential analysis.

+In this project, we proposed a nove method to understand and analyze the investors' search activities.
+The assumption is: in a short timestep, investors may look for economically related firms for comparision purpose.
+By analyzing the search sequences, we try to identify economic benchmarks, by sharing the spirit of leveraging the key concepts in natural language processing.

 ## Local Setup